wso2/samples-is/b2b-sample/README.md

 - Open [http://localhost:3001](http://localhost:3001) with your browser to see the result.
 - Click `Sign in`.
 - Select the `Sign in With SSO` option.
-- Type `Best Car Mart` when pop up to type the organization name and click `Submit`.
+- Type `bestcarmart` when pop up to type the organization handle and click `Submit`.
 - You will get the login page of `Best Car Mart` organization.
 - Provide the credentials of `Alex` and login.